simon-johansson/tipsbot/README.md

 ```

 ## Running Tipsbot
-To run the NorrisBot you must have an [API token](#getting-the-api-token-for-your-slack-channel) to authenticate the bot on your slack channel.
+To run the Tipsbot you must have an [API token](#getting-the-api-token-for-your-slack-channel) to authenticate the bot on your slack channel.
 Once you get it you just have to run:

 ```bash
 BOT_API_KEY=somesecretkey tipsbot